cmeadowstech/Website/README.md

   - [Pipelines](#pipelines)
   - [Dockerfile](#dockerfile)

 This was originally created for the [Cloud Resume Challenge](https://cloudresumechallenge.dev/docs/the-challenge/azure/), but as I've progressed after achieving the AZ-104 certification I decided to break away from its mold a bit.
-I started to get more focused on Python, and wanted to redo this site with Django.
+I started to get more focused on Python and wanted to redo this site with Django.

-A little overkill for a single page application, but I thought it was a fun project and it allows me to better expand on my site in the future.
+A little overkill for a single-page site, but I thought it was a fun project and it allows me to better expand in the future.

     ├───app
     │   ├───cmeadows_tech           # Project folder